Sugar Land Contested Divorce Attorney

 After a petition is filed, it still takes 60 days before it to become final.
 However, the complexity of the issues may lengthen it from six months to a year.

 Attorney Yasmin Kutty is known for being compassionate yet aggressive, especially in the face of a challenge.
-The team at Kutty Law Firm, PLLC understands how important it is to have your voice be heard and your best interests considered during a divorce.
-Our firm is committed to providing you with reliable legal advocacy as you navigate these important issues that will affect your life.
+The team at Kutty Law Firm, PLLC understands how important it is to have your voice be heard and your best interests considered during a divorce in Texas.
+Our Sugarland law firm is committed to providing you with reliable legal advocacy as you navigate these important issues that will affect your life.

 Every Case is Treated with Professionalism & Respect